 Therefore, if you have a heavily stocked tank, an air stone will be able to help your aquarium keep up with the oxygen demand.

-Helps With Unwanted Elements
+Helps with Unwanted Elements

 Bubblers also serve the purpose of driving unwanted elements in the water to the top of the tank, thus causing them to dissipate from the top of the water.
 Carbon dioxide, other dissolved gasses, and other dissolved materials which you would rather not have in your fish tank will all be driven to the surface by a bubbler.

-Even if the substances in question do not dissipate from the top of the water, the movement caused by the bubbler will help drive them to your filtration unit, thus helping your filter catch all of that stuff it is intended to filter out.
+Even if the substances in question do not dissipate from the top of the water, the movement caused by the bubbler will help drive them to your filtration unit, thus helping your filter catch all of the stuff it is intended to filter out.
 In other words, it can help to keep aquarium water clean.

 The other use for a bubbler is purely aesthetic in nature.
 That wall of bubbles that an air stone creates looks really cool and can make for an entertaining feature in any aquarium.
 This is why many bubblers come in the form of decorative ornaments.